Who can use the Immersion Lab?

 1. If you intend to use the Immersion Lab for research, academic, or exploratory projects, you will need to register as an MIT.nano user:

 - For first-time use, submit the quickstart form with a description of your project and the tools in which you are interested.
-We will help guide you through the general MIT.nano user registration.
+We can then help guide you through the general MIT.nano user registration.

 - Based on your project needs and goals, Immersion Lab staff will work with you to customize a training and facility use plan.
 If you intend to collect human subject research data that will be used in a publication, you will need submit your approved IRB protocol.